An Experiment Scorecard template consists of the following modules:

 Numeric aggregation block

-This block lets you create aggregations for existing columns in your data.
+The Numeric Aggregation block lets you create aggregations for existing columns in your data.
 It calculates an aggregate value for a property or block using a specified aggregation function.
 The output is a numerical value.

-When creating a numeric aggregation block, select a Measure type from the drop-down list.
+To create a numeric aggregation block, select a Measure type from the drop-down list.
 The following options are available:

 -